Configure Microsoft 365 Defender to stream Advanced Hunting events to your Azure Event Hub

 Important

-Some information relates to prereleased product which may be substantially modified before it's commercially released.
-Microsoft makes no warranties, express or implied, with respect to the information provided here.
+Some information in this article relates to a prereleased product which may be substantially modified before it's commercially released.
+Microsoft makes no warranties, expressed or implied, with respect to the information provided here.

 Prerequisites

-Prior to configuring Microsoft 365 Defender to stream data to Event Hubs, ensure the following prerequisites are fulfilled:
+Prior to configuring Microsoft Defender XDR to stream data to Event Hubs, ensure the following prerequisites are fulfilled:

 Note